-Base Station Operation (Operation from 110-120 VAC, house current)
+(Operation from 120 VAC, House Current)

 To operate your transceiver from your home or office, using the regular house current as the power source, you will require the DYNASCAN Model CA-20 Power Pak which has been specially designed for the purpose.
 It is available as optional equipment from your dealer.
-It consists of a precision-built AC-DC power converter that delivers the required 13.8 VDC power for operation of the transceiver.
+It consists of a precision-built AC-DC power converter that delivers the required power for the operation of the transceiver.
 The CA-20 operates from any 120-volt, 60 Hz power source.
-Simply connect the red (+) and Black (-) leads of the transceiver to the corresponding terminals of the CA-20.
+Simply connect the red (+) and black (-) leads of the transceiver to the corresponding terminals of the CA-20.

-- NOTE -
+NOTE -

-Do not attempt to operate the COBRA 21GTL by connecting the transceiver directly to 110 volts AC.
+Do not attempt to operate this transceiver by connecting directly to 120 VAC.